 To do a number of different herbs in separate oils, you can put the oil/herb combination in mason jars and set those in the slow cooker.
+Put a lid on each of the jars and leave the lid off the slow cooker.
 Infuse for the same timing: 8-12 hours on low.

 Pack herbs into mason jars and pour oil over them.
 Screw on a lid and set in the sun for 8 hours.
 The summer sun can be very hot, so this method is best used in cooler months and with large jars.